kamijoseph/Fate-Algorithm/README.md

+## HOW TO RUN

+## REMARKS --> PLEASE READ FREN
+1. On the math_challenge.py module you can change the MAX_OPERAND value to increase the difficulty of the Program, and the TOTAL_PROBLEMS value to add more questions.
+If you are a contributor reading this you cn add that functionality, i am leaving that to you.

 If you have surfed through My GitHub you may have come across my Fate Program Repository.
 This is the same but I am rebuilding every part of it, improving restructuring.
 I know you may be asking yourself why not update this newer version to the old into this new program and the answers are: